malikusha/Gomoku/README.md

 ### 2.4 Offensive and Defensive Behavior

 ***
-### 2.5 Interaction with Referee

-***
-### 2.6 Program Testing
+### 2.5 Program Testing
+#### Test Driven Development
 The *GomokuCollection* class is the class that controls the movement on the board and assigns evaluation scores to it.
 In order to proceed in using this class, it needed to be heavily tested.
 Using Test Driven Development (TDD), inside the *testCollection.py* class, the GomokuCollection was thouroughly examined to make sure that the code worked as expected.

+#### Testing Agent vs Agent
+The first agent was tested against an agent that made random moves on the board.
+Once the AI could beat a *dumb* agent, then we moved on to it playing with much smarter agents.
+As the program progressed, different agents were created with slight tweaks in their search algorithm or heuristics evaluation function.
+These agents played against each other in order to obtain the most optimal agent (Performance measure: Winning to Losing ratio).
+Without any time constraints, agents would play against human users.
+Almost all the time, the AI would beat the human.
+(This human is **Bhon Bunnag** who is an excellent Chess Player (President of Chess Club) and Gomoku Player).

+#### Strengths and Weaknesses
+Weakness: Since depth limiting search is used (to a depth of 2) rather than iterative deepening, this becomes a weakness for the program since it can  only look 2 moves ahead rather than five or ten.

+Strenghts: The strength of our AI lies in the fact that the utility score takes into account both the players move and the opponent move, thus performing both offensively and defensively.

 ***
-### 2.7 Program Instructions on compiling and running the program
+### 2.6 Program Instructions on compiling and running the program
 Initially to test the program, two different agents needed to be executed with the referee.
 As that became a slow and painstaking effort, the *gameTest.py* class was created in order to quicken this process.
 This was possible by changing the attributes of the team names and the agent files.
 An example is the snippet below which uses two example agents with their corresponding team names.

 ```python